Ghostbusters (2016 film): Critical response

 Manohla Dargis of The New York Times praised the film as "that rarest of big-studio offerings—a movie that is a lot of enjoyable, disposable fun".
 In The Guardian, Nigel M. Smith awarded the film four out of five and wrote that the "mean-spirited reception to the film before anyone had seen it does not seem to have put a dampener on the movie itself.
 Fun oozes from almost every frame; likewise the energy of a team excited to be revolutionising the blockbuster landscape".
 Mike Ryan of Uproxx gave the film a positive review, praising the characters but feeling CGI was overused.
 J.R.
 Kinnard of PopMatters praised the performances and the lack of cynicism, but concluded "it feels like a safe, flavorless recipe prepared from gourmet ingredients".
 The Village Voice said the film "suffers from the anxiety of influence" of the original, but praised the actors.
 Mara Reinstein of US Weekly gave the film 2.5 out of 4, commending its actors but criticizing its "lazy script that takes forever to get going" and "uninspired" action sequences.

-Observer critic Mark Kermode awarded the film three out of five and wrote: "It would have been great to report that the finished film is good enough to shut the bigoted naysayers up once and for all ...
-The harsh truth is that it isn't".
+Observer critic Mark Kermode awarded the film three out of five and wrote: "It would have been great to report that the finished film is good enough to shut the bigoted naysayers up once and for all ...The harsh truth is that it isn’t – at least, not quite".
 He felt that the film was "generally likeable but uneven".
 Richard Lawson, writing for Vanity Fair, said the film "spends so much time doing battle with its legacy that it forgets to be its own movie, putting a talented cast to waste and marking another disappointment in this dreadful summer movie season".
 James Berardinelli felt it was mediocre, and, like many recent comedies, "too long and not funny enough".
 Richard Roeper of the Chicago Sun-Times gave the film one out of four, criticizing its acting, script, and "cheesy" special effects.
 In his radio review, Roeper said that the film was one of the worst movies of the year, rating it a D−.